simon-ritchie/apysc/docstring_markdowns/apysc/_type/attr_linking_interface.md

 ## Module summary

 Class implementation for the attribute linking interface.
-This interface is used for updating an old property value to achieve consistency in the handler functions.
+This interface updates an old property value to achieve consistency in the handler functions.

 ## `AttrLinkingInterface` class docstring

 ### `_append_applying_new_attr_val_exp` method docstring

-Append the expression of applying new attribute value to each stacked value.<hr>
+Append the expression of applying a new attribute value to each stacked value.<hr>

 **[Parameters]**